jamaljfrank/jamaljfrank.github.io/_posts/2019-12-11-trial_by_fire.markdown

 ![](https://i.imgur.com/waKxOfT.jpg)

 First, get invested.
-Whats something you're really into right now?
-Whats something you could use?
+What's something you're really into right now?
+What's something you could use?

 At the time I started my project, I was really into a video game called Fire Emblem.
 Fire Emblem is a tactical Role Playing Game.
-It has a lot of strategy involved so I'd constantly be googling to strategize.
+It has a lot of strategy involved so I'd constantly be googling details to strategize.
 How could I make a CLI Gem around this?
 Easy.
-Make a scraper that takes some stats I'm always looking up and have them returned based on Job Class input.
+Make a scraper that takes some stats I'm always looking up and have them returned based on a Job Class input.
 To be precise, I wanted to input "Archer" or "Thief" and receive all the skills of said Job Class. #ProudNerd

 ![](https://i.imgur.com/YQSQTHX.png)